+For USAID food commodities:

-For USAID food commodities, CRS typically reports losses valued above 500 USD on a quarterly basis using the Damaged and Missing Commodity Report and the Commodity Status Report (see Quarterly Web Interfaced Commodity Reporting System - User's Guide).
+- All damaged, loss, or misused food commodities must be reported quarterly. - Specific information about losses valued above 500 USD must be reported using the Damaged and Missing Commodity Report and the Commodity Status Report (see Quarterly Web Interfaced Commodity Reporting System - User's Guide). - "Large losses" must be reported to donors as soon as the potential or actual losses are declared.

-"Large losses" require donor notification as soon as the potential or actual losses are declared.
-The USAID does not define "large losses," but the USDA defines them as valued at or above 5,000 USD.
+The USAID does not define "large losses," but the USDA defines them as valued at or above 20,000 USD.
 CRS applies this rule to USAID food commodities.